 Easton was a member of a number of technical professional societies and received numerous awards, among them being elected a Fellow of the Institute of Electrical Engineers; the American Society for Engineering Education; and the American Association for the Advancement of Sciences.
 A dedicated Lehigh alum, Easton volunteered as member of the National Leadership Committee for the Preserving the Vision campaign; and was Planned Giving Class Chairman from 1996 to 2003.
 He also contributed his time to the Rotary Club, the Boy Scouts of America, and the United Way, serving in leadership positions.

 The Frank and Helen Easton Memorial Scholarship that he established at Lehigh in honor of his parents has supported 10 students since its inception in 1979.
-These scholars include a star field hockey player, a top swimmer in the Patriot League, and a starting wide receiver on the football team.
+These scholars included a star field hockey player, a top swimmer in the Patriot League, and a starting wide receiver on the football team.
 Today, the students are employees at top companies such as Boeing and Merrill Lynch.
-In addition, Easton’s generous support of Lehigh’s charitable gift annuity program will have tremendous effect on the university’s scholarship fund, impacting an even greater number of talented students.
+In addition, Easton’s generous support of Lehigh’s charitable gift annuity program has had a tremendous effect on the university’s scholarship fund, impacting an even greater number of talented students.